 Micron Technology Inc. (MU:US), the largest U.S. maker of memory chips, fell the most in six months after reporting a wider fiscal first-quarter loss as a slump in demand for personal computers led to a supply glut, weighing down prices.

 The shares tumbled 7.1 percent to $6.31 at 9:49 a.m. in New York, after earlier declining 7.5 percent for the biggest intraday drop since June 21.
 Before today, the shares had risen more than 30 percent since touching a 52-week low on Oct.
 24 on optimism that chip prices will rebound.

 Computer-memory chip prices fell 11 percent on average from the prior quarter, Micron said.
 The drop came amid a projected decline in PC shipments for 2012, the first annual contraction in more than 10 years, according to IHS ISuppli.
 Makers of PCs, servers and network equipment had already accrued more chips than they needed and reduced new orders, according to Doug Freedman, an analyst at RBC Capital Markets.

 The net loss for the period that ended Nov.
 29 widened to $275 million, or 27 cents a share, from $187 million, or 19 cents, a year earlier, the Boise, Idaho-based company said yesterday in a filing.
 Revenue fell 12 percent to $1.83 billion.
-Analysts on average estimated (MU) a loss of 20 cents on sales of $2 billion, based on data compiled by Bloomberg.
+Analysts on average estimated (MU:US) a loss of 20 cents on sales of $2 billion, based on data compiled by Bloomberg.